Nicole-Jiang/Fall2016-proj3-grp7/README.md

 + Team #7
 + Team members
-	+ team member 1 Jing Mu (jm4269)
+	+ team member 1 Chencheng Jiang (cj2451)
-	+ team member 2 Wanyi Zhang(wz2323)
+	+ team member 2 Jing Mu (jm4269)
-	+ team member 3 Chencheng Jiang(cj2451)
+	+ team member 3 Skanda Vish (sv4281)
-	+ team member 4 Jiayu Wang(jw3323)
+	+ team member 4 Jiayu Wang (jw3323)
-	+ team member 5 Skanda Vish(sv4281)
+	+ team member 5 Wanyi Zhang (wz2323)
-+ Project summary: In this project, we created a classification engine for images of poodles versus images of fried chickens.

-The baseline model is using gradient boosting machine (gbm) with decision stumps on 5000 SIFT features.
-The accuracy rate is .
-The enhanced model is using ensembled model of svm... on 800 RGB features.
-The accuracy rate is.
++ Project summary: In this project, we try to propose a feasible improvement on the currant classification engine to classify poodle dogs and fried chickenInd in terms of running cost (storage, memory and time) and prediction accuracy.
+The baseline model is gradient boosting machine (gbm) with decision stumps using 5000 SIFT features.
+Our proposed advanced model is using ensemble method (majority vote) of adaboost, random forest, knn, xgboost, and gbm on combination of 800 RGB features and original 5000 SIFT features, which enhances the accuracy rate by 21%.
+	+ Image processing and features extraction
+	+ Classification methods
+	+ Model evaluation and comparison

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.